Volume 69, Issue 5

 One of these new opportunities is Healthy Greenville 2036, our one-of-a-kind initiative to create innovative avenues for transformed and improved health and well-being for our communities now and for future generations.
 Through this initiative, we advance our century-old commitment to providing high-quality, compassionate care to patients and families that each of you demonstrates every moment of every day.

 Our fiscal year goals help us measure how well we support the clinician-patient relationship and our stewardship of resources that allows us to provide the best care to every patient who walks through our doors.
-The success of these goals affects us all, regardless of our role at GHS.
+The success of these goals affects us all, regardless of our role at Prisma Health.
 That’s why it’s important to me that all employees know our system-level priorities for FY18.

 FY18 Organizational Goals and Measures